cmachler/aws-lambda-ebs-backups/README.md

 ## Create the Lambda Functions

 Create two functions in Lambda using the Python 2.7 runtime, one for the backup script and one for the cleanup script.
 I recommend just using the 128 MB memory setting, and adjust the timeout to 10 seconds (longer in a larger environment).
 Set the event source to be "CloudWatch Events - Schedule" and set the Schedule expression to be a cron expression of your liking i.e. "cron(0 6 * * ? *)" if you want the job to be kicked off at 06:00 UTC, set the cleanup job to run a few minutes later.
+Optionally a third function can be created using `lambda-ebs-copy.py` to copy snapshots to a different region for increased redundancy.
+The env variable `aws_copy_region` specifies the destination region of the copy.
 ## Tagging your EC2 instances to backup

 You will need to tag your instances in order for them to be backed up, below are the tags that will be used by the Lambda function: